frysop/sewsocial/README.md

 ### Hero Image

- -The large background image is designed to catch the users attention.
+- The large background image is designed to catch the users attention.
 It demonstrates exactly what the site is all about.
 The colours of the background image were used to generate a palette of colours for use in the styling of the website, further improving the user experience and reinforcing the brand image.

- -The Logo and Location are displayed clearly in a text overlat to allow the user to see exactly if the location of the classes are suitable for their needs.
+- The Logo and Location are displayed clearly in a text overlat to allow the user to see exactly if the location of the classes are suitable for their needs.

 ![Landing Page](/assets/media/homehero.png)